How many ways are there to say well done in Italian?

 Ottimo!
 Eccellente!

-Ottimo and eccellente are two adjectives that we could both translate as excellent.
-If you want to congratulate someone for a job well done, you can use one of these and you will make the person very happy!
+Ottimo and eccellente are two adjectives that can both be translated as excellent.
+If you want to congratulate someone on a job well done, you can use one of them and you will make the person very happy!

-Differently from bravo, you don’t have to memorize any other forms to translate well done.
+Unlike bravo, you don’t need to memorize any other forms to translate well done.

 Ottimo!